timbertson/autonose/readme.md

 (particularly any that do their own output or manage test results).

-However, you can pass any options you want to nose by prefixing them with `-x`, or by using `--config=nose.cgf` if you have a config file.
+However, you can pass any options you want to nose by prefixing them with `-x`, or by using `--config=nose.cfg` if you have a config file.
 (e.g. to turn on doctest, you should pass `-x--with-doctest` to autonose)

 ### Current Status